Agnes Gund

-Agnes Gund (born 1938) is an American philanthropist and arts patron, collector of modern and contemporary art, and arts education and social justice advocate.
-She is President Emerita and Life Trustee of the Museum of Modern Art (MoMA) and Chairman of its International Council.
-She is a board member of MoMA PS1.
-In 1977, in response to New York City's fiscal crisis that led to budget cuts that virtually eliminated arts education in public schools, Gund founded Studio in a School, a nonprofit organization that engages professional artists as art instructors in public schools and community-based organizations to lead classes in drawing, printmaking, painting, collage, sculpture, and digital media, and to work with classroom teachers, administrators, and families to incorporate visual art into their school communities.
+Agnes Gund (August 13, 1938 – September 18, 2025) was an American philanthropist, arts patron, art collector, and arts education and social justice advocate.
+She was President Emerita and Life Trustee of the Museum of Modern Art (MoMA) and Chairman of its International Council.
+She was a board member of MoMA PS1.
+In 1977, in response to New York City budget cuts to arts education in public schools, Gund founded Studio in a School, a nonprofit that engages professional artists as art instructors in public schools and community-based organizations.

 Early life and education

-Gund became interested in art while a 15-year-old student at Miss Porter's School in Farmington, Connecticut.
+Gund was born in Cleveland, Ohio, on August 13, 1938.
+She became interested in art while a 15-year-old student at Miss Porter's School in Farmington, Connecticut.
 "I had a magical art history teacher who didn't just give you the artist's name and the date of the picture, she showed you how to look at artwork," Gund said.
-Later, Gund attended Connecticut College for Women, where she received a bachelor's degree in history.
-She received her master's degree in art history from Harvard's Fogg Museum.
+Later, Gund attended Connecticut College for Women, where she received a bachelor's degree in history in 1960.
+She received her master's degree in art history from Harvard in 1980.